Introduction to Cheat Sheet Linux

-- Cheat Sheet Linux commands are case sensitive.
+- Cheat Sheet Linux commands are case-sensitive.
 Hence, proper attention should be paid while writing the syntax

 - Hidden files in Linux begin with “.”
 Symbol.

 - Bash Shell Terminal is a silent type.
-It will never give “Command Successfully Executed” message.
+It will never give a “Command Successfully Executed” message.
 But it gives the error message for any error that has occurred.

 - Cat command can be used to combine files, but only test files can be combined and displayed using this command.